Mikaeylaaa/portfolio-frontend/online-auction-system/README.md

  - **`theme/ `**: Houses theme-related configurations or files for Material-UI (MUI) v5.
  - **`utility/`**: Contains additional utility modules used in the application.

+## Front end Tech stack used:

+ - **React**: A popular JavaScript library for building user interfaces.
+ - **Next.js**: A framework built on top of React, providing features like server-side rendering and routing.
+ - **Typescript**: A superset of JavaScript that adds static typing to the language, improving code quality and maintainability.
+ - **Material-UI (MUI v5)**: A popular React UI framework that provides pre-designed components and themes following the Material Design guidelines.
+ - **Redux**: A state management library for managing the application's global state.
+ - **Redux Saga**: A middleware library for managing side effects (e.g., asynchronous actions) in Redux.
+ - **Axios**: A popular JavaScript library used for making HTTP requests from the browser or Node.js, providing an easy-to-use interface for interacting with APIs.

 ## Requirements

 - [NodeJS >= 10](https://nodejs.org/en/download/)